-rate of 60 to 100 times per minute and myocardial working cells, which transmit the impulses to the surrounding atrial muscle.
+The cardiac conduction system is composed of specialized tissue capable of rhythmic electrical impulse formation.
+It can conduct impulses much more rapidly than other cells located in the myocardium.
+The SA node, located at the junction of the right atrium and the superior vena cava, is considered the main regulator of heart rate.
+The SA node is composed of pacemaker cells, which spontaneously initiate impulses at a rate of 60 to 100 times per minute and myocardial working cells, which transmit the impulses to the surrounding atrial muscle.
 An impulse from the SA node initiates the process of depolarization and hence the activation of all myocardial cells.
-The impulse travels through both atria atrioventricular (AV) node located in the junctional area.
+The impulse travels through both atria to the atrioventricular (AV) node located in the junctional area.
 After the impulse reaches the AV node, conduction of the impulse is delayed briefly.
 This delay allows the atria to contract completely before the ventricles are stimulated to contract.
 The intrinsic rate of the AV node is 40 to 60 beats/min.

 The Bundle of His is a continuation of the AV node and is located in the interventricular septum.
 It divides into the right and left bundle branches.
-The bundle branches down-ward extend through the ventricular septum and fuse with the Purkinje fiber system.
+The bundle branches extend downward through the ventricular septum and fuse with the Purkinje fiber system.
 The Purkinje fibers are the terminal branches of the conduction system and are responsible for carrying the wave of depolarization to both ventricular walls.
 Purkinje fibers can act as an intrinsic pacemaker, but their discharge rate is only 20 to 40 beats/min.
 Thus these intrinsic pacemakers seldom initiate an electrical impulse.